Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 Notice periods and severance agreements

 Periods of notice in Elekta follow local labor legislative requirements in the geographies in which they are based.
-Senior executives generally have notice periods of between 6 and 12 months, except for the President and CEO, whose period of notice is 24 months if notice is given by the Company and 8 months, if notice is given by the President and CEO.
-In the event of a material change of control, the President and CEO shall have the right to terminate the employment with 6 months notice within 120 days, and shall be entitled to severance payment equal to 18 months employment including all employment benefits except for annual incentives and company car.
+Senior executives generally have notice periods of between 6 and 12 months.
+In the event of a material change of control, the President and CEO shall have the right to terminate the employment with 6 months notice within 120 days, and the President and CEO shall be entitled to severance payment equal to 18 months employment including all employment benefits except for annual incentives and company car.

 Severance agreements entitling executives to lump sum payments will in principle not be signed.

-Calculations of dilution are based on the number of shares issued at the time this notice was drafted.
+Calculations of dilution are based on the number of shares issued at the time of issuing this notice.

-It is proposed that the Performance Share Program 2013 cover approximately 150 key employees in the Elekta Group with an opportunity to be allotted class B shares in Elekta free of charge under the following principal terms and guidelines.
+It is proposed that the Performance Share Plan 2014 cover approximately 180 key employees in the Elekta Group with an opportunity to be allotted class B shares in Elekta free of charge under the following principal terms and guidelines.

-The participants in the Performance Share Program 2013 shall be divided into five groups: the President and CEO, other members of the Group management and three additional groups for other senior executives and key employees.
-For each group, the Board will determine a maximum value for the Performance Share Program 2013 per individual denominated in SEK.
-The maximum value for the President and CEO is SEK 2,700,000, for other members of Group management SEK 1,350,000 and for other senior executives and key employees not less than SEK 135,000 and not more than SEK 810,000.
-The total sum of the maximum values for all participants shall not exceed SEK 81,000,000, excluding social security contributions.
+The participants in the Performance Share Plan 2014 shall be divided into five groups: the President and CEO, other members of the Group management and three additional groups for other senior executives and key employees.
+For each group, the Board will determine a maximum value for the Performance Share Plan 2014 per individual denominated in SEK.
+The maximum value for the President and CEO is SEK 2,700,000, for other members of Group management SEK 1,350,000 and for other senior executives and key employees not less than SEK 118,000 and not more than SEK 800,000.
+The total sum of the maximum values for all participants shall not exceed SEK 93,500,000, excluding social security contributions.

 Each participant’s value shall be converted into a number of shares, based on the average closing share price of the Elekta class B share on NASDAQ OMX Stockholm during a period of ten trading days prior to the date on which the participants are offered the opportunity to participate in the program.

 The participants shall not provide any payment for their rights under the program.
-At the time the shares are allotted, the participants shall receive compensation for cash dividends during the three-year performance period.
+At the time the shares are allotted, the participants shall receive compensation for cash dividends during the three financial years 2014/2015, 2015/2016 and 2016/2017.

-The Board is entitled to introduce an alternative incentive solution for employees in countries where participation in the Performance Share Program 2013 is not appropriate.
-Such alternative incentive solutions shall, as far as practically possible, correspond to the terms of the Performance Share Program 2013.
+The Board is entitled to introduce an alternative incentive solution for employees in countries where participation in the Performance Share Plan 2014 is not appropriate.
+Such alternative incentive solutions shall, as far as practically possible, correspond to the terms of the Performance Share Plan 2014.

-Assuming that the maximum number of shares is allotted under the Performance Share Program 2013 and a share price of SEK 100, a maximum of 939,600 class B shares will be required to fulfill the commitments under the program (including social security contributions), corresponding to approximately 0.25 percent of the total number of outstanding shares.
+Assuming that the maximum number of shares is allotted under the Performance Share Plan 2014 and a share price of SEK 95, a maximum of 1,139,600 class B shares will be required to fulfill the commitments under the program (including social security contributions), corresponding to approximately 0.30 percent of the total number of outstanding shares.

-To secure delivery under the Performance Share Program 2013, the Board proposes under point 19 c), that not more than 939,600 class B shares be transferred to employees in the Elekta Group and, in addition, that a portion of the shares also be transferred on NASDAQ OMX Stockholm to cover social security contributions and other expenses.
+To secure delivery under the Performance Share Plan 2014, the Board proposes under point 19 c), that not more than 1,139,600 class B shares be transferred to employees in the Elekta Group and, in addition, that a portion of the shares also be transferred on NASDAQ OMX Stockholm to cover social security contributions and other expenses.

-Assuming that the maximum number of shares is allotted under the Performance Share Program 2013 and a share price of SEK 100, the cost is estimated at approximately SEK 93,960,000 including social security contributions and the financing cost for repurchased own shares.
+Assuming that the maximum number of shares is allotted under the Performance Share Plan 2014 and a share price of SEK 95, the cost is estimated at approximately SEK 108,262,000 including social security contributions and the financing cost for repurchased own shares.

 Point 19 a) – Resolution regarding authorization for the Board to decide upon acquisition of own shares